-Our Vision: What we stand for
+Our Vision: Why we exist

 - We empower you through our programs to see your true self clearly.